Swizec/nightowls/manuscript/factors-of-flow.md

 Even a casual perusal of Github repositories will show that a lot of programmers indulge in so called pet projects - little programs developed for the fun of it, to sharpen the saw if you will.
 Interestingly enough, flow is much easier to experience on pet projects than large for-money behemoths.

 It could be argued that programmers are very selfless people - the existence of communities like StackOverflow, large numbers of conferences where speakers share their knowledge for free, numerous blogs and free tutorials, not to mention the large opensource community that's given us something as powerful as the linux operating system and the stack most of the internet runs on.
-All of those are done hollistically ... well, mostly.
+All of those are done holistically ... well, mostly.
 Everybody gains from having a good standing in the community.

 As a group of people, programmers exhibit all the traits of an autotelic personality.
-This would suggest flow is much more pervalent amongst programmers than in other groups of people, which might also explain why we programmers are often perceived as night walkers.
+This would suggest flow is much more prevalent amongst programmers than in other groups of people, which might also explain why we programmers are often perceived as night walkers.

 ## Is achieving flow easier at night?

 Yes, flow is indeed much easier to achieve in the evening.
-At least for those of us who manage to think clearly and still feel relatively rested.
-For many, this is impossible due to how their work lives are structured.
+At least for those of us who manage to think clearly and who still feel relatively rested.
+For many, the structure of their life makes this impossible - some then approach the night from its other end, others learn to work during the day.

 ### Decision fatigue

 The biggest enemy to evening and night-time productivity is decision fatigue.

-Most people experiencing decision fatigue don't really recognise it for what it is, but if you've ever felt well rested physically and still couldn't think clearly, like your brain was tired, you've experienced decision fatigue.
+Most people experiencing decision fatigue don't recognise it for what it is, but if you've ever felt well rested physically and still couldn't think clearly, like your brain was tired, you've experienced decision fatigue.

-Research [which] has shown that humans can only accept a limited amount of decisions every day, after that we no longer think things through but usually just go with the default action.
-Every little decision factors into your daily quota - everything from deciding what to eat for breakfast, to which outfit to wear and what websites to read now or later.
+[Research](http://www.nytimes.com/2011/08/21/magazine/do-you-suffer-from-decision-fatigue.html) has shown that humans can only accept a limited amount of decisions every day, after that we usually go with the default action, or are so incapable of making a decision we can't perform the action at all.

+Not only that, it's been shown that even the tiniest decision factors into the quota - everything from deciding what to eat for breakfast, to which outfit to wear and what websites to read now or later.
 This is why the checkout aisle in your supermarket is filled with tiny things you otherwise wouldn't have bought and why people instinctively want to "sleep on it" when making big decisions.

 Depending on how a programmer's day is structured, working in the evening can be a godsend or a spaghetti code mess producing mistake.
+The important thing is to be well rested regardless of the time when you start working.

+However, researchers at [where] have discovered a link between evenings and creativity, apparently we are more able to power through boring monotonous tasks in the morning and perform better on creative tasks in the evening.
+Perhaps because decision fatigue lowers our impulse control and we can "just go with it".

 ### Clear mind

-The experience of flow is one of extreme inner calm.
-There are no other thoughts than what is important for the task at hand - it can often feel like there is no thought involved, like you are acting on pure instinct

-One could say it is a deep meditative state where the person cannot be disturbed by external worries.
-An dyet, it can be very difficult if not impossible to achieve this state when one's mind is preoccupied with other things.

-Stress, I would say, is the biggest killer of flow and consequently developer productivity.

-We've all seen movies or sitcoms where a person who is in love becomes incapable of getting any work done.
-Sometimes, as is the case with fictional artists, they are able to marshall these emotions into inspiration, more often they simply become blocked.
-Imagining how a developer under emotional stress could harness those emotions to write better code.

-Except for anger, for some reason being angry at something is easily harnessed for getting things done. [explore this further possibly?]

-But stress doesn't have to be about somthing big to get in the way of flow.
-It can be very minor, like expecting a meeting, or being hungry.
-Simply sitting with your back towards the door can ruin everything.

--- here comes some more stuff about the killer of anticipation of distraction --
+Flow is marked by an intense, almost meditative, calm.
+No other thoughts can invade your brain than what pertains to the task at hand.
+Everything else ceases to exist.

+But when things are hanging over your head, so to speak, achieving flow is nearly impossible for most people.
+The mental clarity and emotional calm just isn't there.

+Whether it's an errand you still have to run, or an important email you mustn't forget to send.
+Perhaps there's just some worrying stuff going on and you aren't Irish enough not to worry about it.
+Sometimes you simply have an IRC chatroom open in a hidden window.

+If there's something tugging at your brain, you might as well forget about flow.

+Perhaps the biggest thing everyone's got tugging on their brain is the anticipation of imminent distraction.
+You _know_ something is going to happen in an hour or two.
+Sometimes it's a big meeting, other times you have to be around to take a call - either way, it can be very distracting even if you do know when the distraction is going to happen.

+Everyone knows those moments where it's 2:35 and you expect something to happen at 3:00.
+You try to get work done, but you keep looking at the clock every two minutes.
+Then you might as well check a tweet or two … when 3:00 rolls around you basically haven't done anything useful for almost half an hour.

+Not knowing when, or even if, a distraction is going to happen only makes it worse.
+You're paying half attention to your code and half attention to your environment at all times.
+When a colleague sitting across the room says something, you immediately listen in, process what you've heard, decide it wasn't about you and get back to work.

+You'd love to tune out completely, but sometimes it _is_ for you and you have to respond.
+Random rewards are after all the strongest behaviour creator in existence.

+Something wonderful happens at night, though.
+There are no more distractions, at least there is no more threat of imminent distraction.
+Since everyone is asleep you can be fairly certain nobody is going to give you a call, nobody will ask you a random question, nothing interesting is going to happen on the internet.

+You will not be distracted for at least ten hours.
+That's a lot of time.

 ### Habit

 ### Ritual

-### Alertness

 --- the following two things might need a merge ---